 Is iced coffee more expensive than regular coffee?

 Yes.
-Iced coffees are, unless your coffee shop owner doesn't really mind profits and margins, usually more expensive than the hot stuff, especially considering how much room in the cup the ice takes up.
-The actual up-charge varies, but caps out at around $1 more.
-The Starbucks closest to the Vox office here in D.C. charges around twenty cents more for an iced coffee.
+Iced coffees are, unless your coffee shop owner doesn't really care about profit margins, usually more expensive than the hot stuff, especially considering how much room in the cup the ice takes up.
+The actual upcharge varies, but usually caps out at around $1 more.
+The Starbucks closest to the Vox office here in DC charges around 20 cents more for an iced coffee.

 Why is iced coffee more expensive than regular coffee?

-Do coffee shop owners make a killing off of iced coffee?
+Do coffee shop owners make money off of iced coffee?

 A bit, but the increased time and effort required to make it limits the profit gain.
 New York magazine's Kurt Soller spoke to coffee shop owners in New York City in 2012, and found that making iced coffee costs more than making regular coffee.

 There are also a couple of variables.
-Iannetti told us that these costs really depend on how shops choose to serve their iced coffee.
-Fancier iced coffee cups and napkins cost more.
-But she also said that "most cafe owners consider those costs when setting their beverage prices anyway.
+Iannetti told us these costs really depend on how shops choose to serve their iced coffee.
+Fancier cups and napkins cost more.
+But she also said that "most cafe owners consider those costs when setting their beverage prices anyway."

 Does iced coffee really cool you down?

 Well, it is refreshing.
 And you can do that thing where you bring the cold cup to your head for instant relief.
-But there's actually some debate as to the overall cooling effect and cooling effectiveness of cold drinks.
-There have been studies where someone drinks a cold drink and has their temperature taken (rectally) which have found a cooling effect.
+But there's actually some debate as to the overall cooling effect and effectiveness of cold drinks.
+There have been studies in which participants drank a cold drink and had their temperature taken (rectally), and a cooling effect registered.

 Instead of only measuring temperature at one point in the body, Jay took a more holistic approach.
-Instead, Jay "monitored metabolic rate and deployed eight thermometers on various parts of the body, plus a rectal thermometer and one inserted through the nose down the esophagus," as The Globe and Mail explained.
-What he was looking at was the amount of heat entering and leaving the body.
-And what he concluded with was that hot drinks trigger sweat (not unlike how chili pepper ingestion triggers sweat) and sweat cools the body.
+He "monitored metabolic rate and deployed eight thermometers on various parts of the body, plus a rectal thermometer and one inserted through the nose down the esophagus," as the Globe and Mail explained.
+He wanted to measure the amount of heat entering and leaving the body — and what he concluded was that hot drinks trigger sweat (not unlike how chili pepper ingestion triggers sweat), and sweat cools the body.
 Cold drinks shut that trigger off.
-In short: there are situations when a hot drink will trigger sweat and that sweat will cool you down more effectively than an ice-cold drink.
+In short: there are situations when a hot drink will trigger sweat, and that sweat will cool you down more effectively than an ice-cold drink.

 Does iced coffee have more caffeine?

 This has been debated.
 And debated.
 And debated.
-The answer isn't clear.
-Iannetti explained to us that caffeine content varies a bit from coffee to coffee, and brew method to brew method, "so there will always be a bit of a range."
+And the answer still isn't clear.
+Iannetti explained to us that caffeine content varies a bit from coffee to coffee and brew method to brew method, "so there will always be a bit of a range."

-According to The New York Times, cold-brewed coffees "tend to" have less caffeine.
-The key word there is brew.
-Temperature often affects a substance's solubility — for example, sugar dissolves faster in hot water than it does cold water.
+According to the New York Times, cold-brewed coffees "tend to" have less caffeine.
+The key word there is "brewed."
+Temperature often affects a substance's solubility — for example, sugar dissolves faster in hot water than it does in cold water.
 Caffeine is more soluble in boiling water, and the idea is that more caffeine can be released at higher temperatures.

 The last thing you have to take into is the ice.
 The ice displaces about four ounces of liquid, Soller found.
 So a 16-ounce iced coffee is more like a 12-ounce hot coffee, which means also means less caffeine.